Theocat321/fyp/README.md

 ## Deployment

-- For Vercel using only the Next.js app, see `INSTRUCTIONS.md`.
+- Single Vercel project from the repo root using `vercel.json`.
-- The FastAPI server is optional for local development.
+- Next.js app lives in `web/`.
+Python Serverless Functions live in `api/` and include shared logic from `server/app/*`.

 ### Unified Env (Dev + Vercel)